dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 ### Create a line list program using Input : Event

-In this exercise we will create a line list using the Malaria case notification, investigation and response program.
+In this demo we will create a line list using the Malaria case notification, investigation and response program.

 You can open the existing line list "MAL CS - Temp Evalulation/Travel History"